 <BP_STATUS>sums the frequency counts for all occurrences of SEX within the same value of BP_STATUS.
 Thus, for BP_STATUS=”HIGH”, the denominator is 529+602 =1131 and the Percentage is 529/1131*100 = 46.77%

-The third use of PCTN has no denominator definition and therefore all class variables (BP_STATUS and SEX)are included in the denominator definition.
+The third use of PCTN has no denominator definition; therefore, all class variables (BP_STATUS and SEX)are included in the denominator definition.

 Thus, for all cells, the denominator is 529 + 602 + 248 + 379 + 82 + 82 = 1922 and the percentage is 529/1922*100 = 27.52%